 32 years after he was put in jail, a non-profit law office called The Innocence Project decided to open his case.
 It was later discovered by one of their investigators that an actual serial abuser has been doing the exact same crime in the exact same way.
 Wilbert was only convicted because the nurse— the victim — pointed him out when he was lined up with other suspects even thought she noticed that he was quite shorter and had a different voice.

 We are guessing criminal defense attorneys were not really that good or well-educated back in the ’70s for something like this to happen.
 They should have dug deeper and investigated more carefully before coming to a conclusion and convicting someone.

 Going to prison is not a joke because you are brutally ‘stealing’ someone’s freedom and life.
 Being convicted at 19 stripped Wilber from going to college, finding a job, and love.

 Justice Was Finally Served

-Apparently, the rape victim passed away in 2008 so she was not present at the hearing but her description of the rapist fit the new suspect more than Jones did.
+Apparently, the abuse victim passed away in 2008 so she was not present at the hearing but her description of the abuser fit the new suspect more than Jones did.
 The same suspect was also allegedly responsible for similar crimes in the same area.

 Jones with his Innocence Project Lawyer, William Aquino